The Best Jewish Colleges in the US

 Both McGill University and Ohio State University offer 100 Jewish studies programs, tying them for fourth place among American universities.

-What Do Universities and Colleges with rich Jewish Community Stand For?
+What Do Universities and Colleges with Rich Jewish Community Stand For?

 What do universities and colleges that have a large number of Jewish students believe in?
 Universities have made it a mission to educate Jewish students not just in a particular field but also in the Jewish religion.